mark-me/mixtape-society/README.md

 ## ✨ Features

-- Public shareable links (no login needed to play)
+- Public shareable links and QR codes (no login needed to play)
 - Mixtape editor with:
   - Live search with highlighting
   - Coverart automatically added or adding your own creation